bright/new-www/content/blog/exposed-rsql-search-implementation.md

 Conclusion
 ---
 In this article, we've learned how to add generic `search` functionality to our Exposed stack.
-Ktor added just a flavor of something else than Spring Boot - I did it on purpose - maybe you will find it interesting enough to digg deeper about this framework
+Ktor added just a flavor of something other than Spring Boot - I did it on purpose - maybe you will find it interesting enough to dig deeper about this framework

 You can find the complete code [over GitHub](https://github.com/bright/exposed-search-example)